JoeChrys/computer_architecture/lab1/README.md

 ### 3.a.
 Performance comparison
 The number of the simulated seconds was dramatically different between a **MinorCPU** model and a **TimingSimpleCPU** model.
 Our simple code run in `1.691 ms` with on a **TimingSimpleCPU** and in `0.722 ms` on a **MinorCPU** model.

 ### 3.b.
-Differnces and similarities between the models
+Differences and similarities between the models
 The biggest difference of the two models is the use of **pipelining** in the **MinorCPU** model.
 Given that the number of simulated instructions is almost the same in the two models, both executing instructions for ARM ISA, we have a **2.3 times increase in the cpi** from the MinorCPU to the TimingSimpleCPU.

 ### 3.c.
 Comparing different parameters